omeka/classic-enduser/docs/Plugins/LocalContexts.md

 # Local Contexts

-With the [Local Contexts plugin](https://omeka.org/classic/plugins/LocalContexts/){target=_blank} you can apply [Local Contexts](https://localcontexts.org/){target=_blank} labels and notices to your Omeka Classic site and resources.
-This requires setting up a Local Contexts account and creating projects in their registry.
-Then enter the API key into Omeka to bring your chosen [labels](https://localcontexts.org/labels/about-the-labels/){target=_blank} and [notices](https://localcontexts.org/notices/about-the-notices/){target=_blank} over and apply them to your items and exhibits.
+With the [Local Contexts plugin](https://omeka.org/classic/plugins/LocalContexts/){target=_blank} users can apply [Local Contexts](https://localcontexts.org/){target=_blank} labels and notices to Omeka Classic sites and resources.
+This requires setting up a Local Contexts account and creating Projects in their registry.
+Then enter the API key into Omeka to bring the chosen [labels](https://localcontexts.org/labels/about-the-labels/){target=_blank} and [notices](https://localcontexts.org/notices/about-the-notices/){target=_blank} over and apply them to items and exhibits.

 ![Image](../doc_files/plugin_images/LocalContexts_metadataPublic.png)

 ## What are Local Contexts?

-Local Contexts are comprised of Notices, Labels, and Projects.
+Local Contexts a global initiative that supports Indigenous communities with tools that can reassert cultural authority in heritage collections and data.
+Local Contexts has three components of note to Omeka users: Notices, Labels, and Projects.

 ### Notices

-This text is from [The Local Contexts website](https://localcontexts.org/notices/about-the-notices/){target=_blank}:
+This text is from the [Local Contexts website](https://localcontexts.org/notices/about-the-notices/){target=_blank}:

 > *The Notices are tools for institutions and researchers to identify Indigenous collections and data and recognize Indigenous rights and interests.
 The Notices were developed to create pathways for partnership, collaboration, and support of Indigenous cultural authority.*